 Stones against Diamonds

-Stones against diamonds is an editorial project linked to the ATPH research group [Architecture: Theory, Project, History] of the Center for Studies in Architecture and Urbanism of the Faculty of Architecture of the University of Porto.
+Stones against diamonds is a publication linked to the ATPH research group [Architecture: Theory, Project, History] of the Center for Studies in Architecture and Urbanism of the Faculty of Architecture of the University of Porto.
 The name recalls Lina Bo Bardi’s text «Stones against diamonds» and resumes a project with the same name, which began in 2017 and was interrupted during the Covid-19 pandemic.
 During this period and under the title «Ex-cursus: texts on the margins, deviations, drifts, experiments», texts by Giorgio Agamben, Pedro Levi Bismarck, Nuno Teotónio Pereira, Manfredo Tafuri, Manuel Mendes, Pier Vittorio Aureli, Anne Lacaton & Jean-Philippe Vassal were published.

 Articles for publication should be submitted by email.